 With live entertainment becoming more and more mainstream, individuals are turning towards live broadcasting as a way of connecting hobbies with family, friends, and strangers alike.
-For those who are looking to stream live content to popular broadcasting video sites like Twitch, Youtube, Hitbox, and Dailymotion Games, there are several screen-casting tools available to help you capture, record, setup, and stream your desired video to your favorite platforms.
-Two of the mentionable screen-casting tools are made by the same company, Xsplit, who is a market leader in the industry of broadcasting services and a popular go-to application for top streamers.
-Choosing which one to go with can be a difficult choice, therefore here is a detailed comparison of Broadcaster vs GamecasterWith live entertainment becoming more and more mainstream, individuals are turning towards live broadcasting as a way of connecting hobbies with family, friends, and strangers alike.
-For those who are looking to stream live content to popular broadcasting video sites like Twitch, Youtube, Hitbox, and Dailymotion Games, there are several screen-casting tools available to help you capture, record, setup, and stream your desired video to your favorite platforms.
-Two of the mentionable screen-casting tools are made by the same company, Xsplit, who is a market leader in the industry of broadcasting services and a popular go-to application for top streamers.
+For those looking to stream live content to popular broadcasting video sites like Twitch, Youtube, Hitbox, and Dailymotion Games, there are several screen-casting tools available to help you capture, record, setup, and stream your desired video to your favorite platforms.
+Two of the mentionable screen-casting tools are made by the same company, Xsplit, a market leader in the industry of broadcasting services and a popular go-to application for top streamers.
 Choosing which one to go with can be a difficult choice, therefore here is a detailed comparison of Broadcaster vs Gamecaster.

 For those who are new to live streaming and broadcasting, Gamecaster will win their heart due to its easy interface management and setup configuration.
 Gamecaster does something a bit different than Broadcaster in that it actually provides a simple instruction screen about how to get started.
-All you do is open up any game, hit CTRL +TAB to bring up the Gamecaster overlay and click on the start button live streaming button.
-This allows those who want to get their stream up and running quickly and easily with minimal configuration and fuss, to do so without technical knowledge.
+All you do is open up any game, hit CTRL +TAB to bring up the Gamecaster overlay, and click on the start button live streaming button.
+This allows those who want to get their stream up and to run quickly and easily with minimal configuration and fuss, to do so without technical knowledge.
 For those who want to live stream console play, you require a game capture card.
-Gamecaster works with numerous capture cards, like the all-time popular Elgato Game Capture HD lineup, Razer Ripsaw, Hauppauge HD and Avermedia cards.
+Gamecaster works with numerous capture cards, like the all-time popular Elgato Game Capture HD lineup, Razer Ripsaw, Hauppauge HD, and Avermedia cards.

 Broadcaster, on the other hand, requires some technical knowledge for setup.
 When you first open Xsplit Broadcaster, you’ll be greeted by a blank screen and several controls for setting up multiple viewpoints.
 These are called scenes and are what you use for setting up different displays.
 Often streamers will use one scene to capture their game, the second scene for transitions, a third scene to bring up a “be right back” screen and some will even have specific scenes for introductions and stream endings.
 Setting all of this up can take some time and can be extremely confusing for those who are new to the broadcasting scene.